 The first experience I had with relocation of the output of an assembler was with IBM's first Fortran for the 704.
 Standard subroutines were to be selectively included in the compiler’s binary card output at the end of the compiled program.

-No format had been established to indicate which fields within the routine were to be relocated.
+No format had been established to indicate which fields within instructions of a routine were to be relocated.
 A hack was employed whereby the address field of each instruction was examined to see if it was an address within the range of the routine.
 If so the relocation amount was added.
 This was an imperfect heuristic for it might be misapplied to data words that were not instructions, such as floating point constants.
 This technique applied originally only to the small fixed set of routines supplied by IBM with their first 704 Fortran.
 It was hazardous for compiler users to add their own code to the subroutine library for this reason.